EddyVerbruggen/nativescript-taptic-engine/README.md

 tapticEngine.weakBoom().then(
   function() {
-    // note that unsupported iOS devices like the simulator also end up here, at the moment console.log("Boomed weakly, if available.");
+    // note that unsupported iOS devices like the simulator also end up here console.log("Boomed weakly, if available.");
   }, function () {
     console.log("You're running on Android.
 Meh.");